 dataset object.
 As the command runs, feedback will be provided below the cell, including information on the number of cleaned images loaded from the satellite.

-buffer.
-These determine the area of interest that the function loads, and can be changed in the previous cell.
+date.
+These determine the area of interest adn date range that the function loads, and can be changed in the previous cell.

 Please be patient.
 The load is complete when the cell status goes from

 Using pixel quality parameters for Sentinel 2 Finding datasets s2_l2a Counting good quality pixels for each time step

 CPLReleaseMutex: Error = 1 (Operation not permitted)

 Filtering to 97 out of 146 time steps with at least 50.0% good quality pixels Applying pixel quality/cloud mask Loading 97 time steps

 run_crophealth_app() command launches an interactive map.
 Drawing polygons within the red boundary (which represents the area covered by the loaded data) will result in plots of the average NDVI in that area.
 Draw polygons by clicking the ⬟ symbol in the app.